 Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

-What used to be a specialty that only your local butcher knew about has become a topic of general attention.
+What used to be a specialty that only your local butcher knew about has become a topic of public attention.

-In any case, learning about the various cuts of beef, where they come from, and how to best use them is a terrific approach to improve your cooking skills.
+Learning about the various cuts of beef, where they come from, and how to use them best is a terrific approach to improving your cooking skills.

 Why are beef cuts bewildering?